gvsu-sta518/preparation01/README.md

 ## Issues

-### 🎞 Video 4: Issues and Markdown (11:31 minutes)
+### 🎞 Video 3: Issues and Markdown (11:31 minutes)

 [![Issues](http://img.youtube.com/vi/WMykv2ZMyEQ/0.jpg)](http://www.youtube.com/watch?v=WMykv2ZMyEQ "1.4 Issues - Git and GitHub for Poets")

-**Objectives**

 At the end of this video, learners will be able to:

+-   Describe what an Issue is in GitHub.
--   Respond to an Issue in a GitHub repository
+-   Respond to an Issue in GitHub.

-### ☑️ Tasks 3: Comment on an Issue

-Find the issue titled “Preparation 1 Issue” that Bradford created in the `community` repository of our [STA 418/518 GitHub organization](https://github.com/gvsu-sta518).
-Reply to the question somewhere below.
-Use *at least* two Markdown styling trick in your reply.

-### ☑️ Tasks 4: Respond to a different kind of issue
+## ☑️ Tasks 3: Respond to a different kind of issue

-In our Slack workspace (link provided in Blackboard), find the `#agenda` channel.
-In this channel, there should be a post called “Day 2 Agenda” that Bradford created.
+In our Teams workspace, find the `SS2022 STA 418-518 S01` channel.
+In this channel, there should be a post called “Day 2 Muddiness” that I created.

 This post currently includes my planned agenda for our second class session.
-From the syllabus you saw that I want to encourage you seek help in visible ways and the Slack workspace is one way to do this!
+From the syllabus you saw that I want to encourage you seek help in visible ways and the Teams workspace is one way to do this!

 In this post, provide details for what was the muddiest thing from this Preparation.
 If someone else already mentioned what you thought was